 The Pasco County School District identifies exceptional educational students and maintains information about those students screened and staffed for special educational services/programs.
 The term "exceptional student" includes students identified for special education programs/services within the following classifications: Intellectual Disabilities, Speech and Language Impaired, Visually Impaired, Deaf/Hard of Hearing, Specific Learning Disabilities, Gifted, Emotional Behavioral Disabilities, Developmentally Delayed, Established Conditions, Hospital Homebound, Autism Spectrum Disorder, Language Learning Disable, Other Health Impaired, Traumatic Brain Injury, and Orthopedically Impaired.
 Educational records and reports maintained may include information on the student's psychological, social, physical, academic/intellectual, communication/language abilities, attitudes and behaviors.
-This information is used to assist school staff in the development of appropriate educational plans and instructional strategies for students receiving special education services.
-It is also utilized for required state and federal reports/audits.
-Exceptional student education records (Category B information) will be destroyed five (5) years after the date of actual or intended graduation (or its equivalent in time).
+This information is used to assist school staff in the development of appropriate educational plans and instructional strategies for students receiving special education records (Category B information) will be destroyed five (5) years after the date of actual or intended graduation (or its equivalent in time).
 Parents may contact the school and receive a copy of these records prior to their disposal date.
 These records may be useful or needed to access adult agency services.

 Where can copies of the school board policy on student records be obtained?

-Parents and eligible students may obtain copies of the District School Board of Pasco County records policy at any public-school location or from the Student Support Programs and Services Department at the District Office in Land O' Lakes, Florida.
+Parents and eligible students may obtain copies of the District School Board of Pasco County records policy at any publicschool location or from the Student Support Programs and Services Department at the District Office in Land O' Lakes, Florida.

 Parents and eligible students who need assistance or who wish to file a complaint under FERPA should do so by mailing pertinent information concerning any allegations to the following address: